uccross/skyhookdm-workflows/rook/README.md

 .
 .
 ```

-The value to be provided to the `SERVER` and `CLIENT` substitution variables of the `popper run` command is the hostname of the node within the Kubernetes cluster that would act as the server and client respectively.

-The workflow measures the link speed between the node allocated as the client and the node allocated as the server.
+This workflow measures the link speed between the node allocated as the client and the node allocated as the server.
 An example plot for such a benchmark run is shown below.
+The deployment of the server and client pods can be
+controlled by the `SERVER` and `CLIENT` substitution variables of the workflow.

 <img src="https://user-images.githubusercontent.com/33978990/92874220-7315d780-f425-11ea-96af-c9aa9239a649.png" height="300" width="450" />